-Fresh & HOT off the press: the drinks biz is FINALLY getting its own answer to the restaurant world's Michelin stars.
+Fresh and HOT off the press: the drinks biz is finally getting its own answer to the restaurant world's Michelin stars.

 That's right, it's not just about the food anymore, baby.
-Bars around the world are on the cusp of their own 1, 2, & 3 PIN award system which will recognise the world's best bars, all from the newly launched Pinnacle Guide by our pals of the drinks world Hannah Sharman-Cox & Siobhan Payne, and Dan Dove, founder of Global Bartending.
-The first PINs will be awarded in 2023, so 'til then, we're all about who’s who when it comes to the bars found in London's best Michelin-starred restaurants.
+Bars around the world are on the cusp of their own one, two and three PIN award system which will recognise the world's best bars, all from the newly launched Pinnacle Guide created by our drinks world pals Hannah Sharman-Cox and Siobhan Payne, and Dan Dove, founder of Global Bartending.
+The first PINs will be awarded in 2023, so 'til then, here's our pick of epic bars found in London's Michelin-starred restaurants.